harmsm/pythonic-science/docs/source/index.rst

   programming material.
 Fri will be an open "lab" where you will work on exercises in class.

++ Because of COVID-19, we will do all coursework remotely for at least the first three weeks.
+Details on how this will work will be posted here.

 People
 ======

-+ Mike Harms OH: 12 pm Thursdays, Will 342)
++ Mike Harms OH: 9 am Thursdays, Will 342
-+ Joseph Harman OH: 1 pm Wednesdays, Will 342)
++ Luis Perez OH: TBA, Will 342

 Conceptual Goals
 ================